swiss-territorial-data-lab/proj-rooftops/README.md

 2. Create a DEM and save it in a raster.
 Then estimate the multi-scale roughness from the DEM.
     - The parameters and the function for the DEM are referenced here: [LidarDigitalSurfaceModel - WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/lidar_tools.html#LidarDigitalSurfaceModel)
     - The parameters and the function for the multi-scale roughness are referenced here: [MultiscaleRoughness - WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/geomorphometric_analysis.html#MultiscaleRoughness)
-3. Classify the roof section by estimating their degree of occupation according to their roughness and intensity.
+3. Classify the roof sections by estimating their degree of occupation according to their roughness and intensity.

 The other scripts are attempts to detect objects based on intensity.
 The results were not as good as expected.